Frequently Asked Questions

 14. What are some farm amenities that fellows can enjoy?

-We are very close to Shenandoah National Park, the Blue Ridge Parkway, and the Appalachian Trail.
-There is a local Amtrak station in Charlottesville, and an airport in Charlottesville and Staunton.
+Open fields, woodlands, ponds, sauna, and indoor lounge/library.
+Near Shenandoah National Park, Blue Ridge Parkway, and Appalachian Trail.
+Amtrak station in Charlottesville; airports in Charlottesville and Staunton.

 15. Is there Wi-fi?